Arizona Record Expungement

 If you have been convicted of a crime in Arizona, that history could follow you throughout your life in different ways.
 It could seriously harm your ability to obtain gainful employment, it could prevent you from voting in certain instances and it could basically prevent you from enjoying some of the same rights and privileges that most citizens take for granted.

 Fortunately, Arizona law provides those convicted of crimes to wipe the slate clean in terms of their criminal record in the form of an expungement.
 However, obtaining such a result is an involved and intricate process that requires the help of a skilled Arizona criminal defense lawyer.
-Montano Arentz & Handler PLLC is an Arizona law firm that has helped countless clients clear up their criminal record and obtain a fresh start.
+Montano Arentz & Associates PLLC is an Arizona law firm that has helped countless clients clear up their criminal record and obtain a fresh start.
 Below is an overview of the issue of expungement in Arizona.

 Clearing Arizona Record - Court Petition